-- Grumpy Old Man: Cranky is an old jack ass that refuses to smile.
+- Grumpy Old Man: Cranky is an old jack ass who refuses to smile.

-- Headdesk: Twilight Sparkle does this into a book after Pinkie Pie agreed to leave Cranky alone... then insisting on apologizing first.
+- Headdesk: Twilight Sparkle does this into a book after Pinkie Pie agrees to leave Cranky alone... then insists on apologizing first.

 - "I Am" Song: Pinkie's "Smile Song" perfectly describes her personality; "Smile!"

 - Pinkie does not realize that Cranky wants to be left alone, and accidentally burns one of his precious belongings.

 - Exaggerated when she initially tries to make friends with him and accidentally crushes his toupee.Pinkie Pie [through a megaphone]: Does anypony have a toupee?
 This donkey is really, really bald!!

 - And later on...Cranky: This was a special friend.